 Observations, Coverage and Feature representations are also often interlinked.
-Just as an Observation references the Feature it provides property information for, the Feature representation may also reference known Observations with more detailed property information.
+Just as an Observation references the Feature it provides property information for, the Feature representation may also reference known observations with more detailed property information.
 The same applies to Observations and Coverages; just as a Coverage can be the result of an Observation, an Observation can also be utilized to provide valuable meta-information on how the values being provided in the Range of the Coverage were derived.